efraimrocha/campainha/README.md

 ## Licença

 Este projeto é licenciado sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE) para mais detalhes.

 ---